Lucky bamboo (Dracaena sanderiana) is a popular houseplant that is easy to care for.

 This can happen more easily than you might think, as it is sometimes difficult to tell how hydrated your plant is.

-If you suspect that your lucky bamboo may be underwatered, there are a few key signs to look out for.
+If you suspect your lucky bamboo may be underwatered, there are a few key signs to look out for.

 For example, one of the most obvious signs of underwatering is wilting or yellowing leaves.